Brown scores 30 as Mizzou blows out No. 19 Kentucky 89-75

 Missouri’s lead eventually swelled to 50-32 with just over 16 minutes to go.

-Kentucky spent the next five minutes slowly whittling it in half, closing to 56-47 when Lance Ware followed up a miss by Tshiebwe under the bucket.
+Kentucky spent the next five minutes slowly whittling it in half, closing to 56-47 when Lance Ware followed up a miss by Tshiebwe.
 But the Tigers answered with eight quick points to regain control, and they eventually got the lead over 20 points before cruising to a statement win over the Wildcats.

+“Our biggest opponent is ourselves and our guys know that,” Gates said.
+“We don’t focus on the other team as much.
+We have to continue to move forward.
+These guys know that.
+We respect everybody we play but the most important opponent is the person we see in the mirror every morning.”

 BIG PICTURE